cycfi/elements/docs/layout.md

 ## Size Elements

 Size elements override the *limits* of an enclosed element.
-There is a comprehensive list of size related elements in Elements that can be used for various purposes.
+There is a comprehensive list of size related elements in the Elements Library that can be used for various purposes.
 This section catalogues all the available size elements.

 ### limit